kimtore/pms/README.md

 ### PMS

-PMS will honor the `MPD_HOST` and `MPD_PORT` variables.
+PMS connects to the MPD server specified in the `MPD_HOST` and `MPD_PORT` variables.

-See `pms --help` for configuration options.
+See `pms --help` for command-line options.
 Configuration files are not implemented yet, but the configuration can be changed while running the program.

 The default configuration can be found in [options/defaults.go](options/defaults.go).